-Each student has an online account where you can view your tuition, fees, and miscellaneous charges associated with a student’s education at GSD, as well as payments and credits towards those charges.
+Each student has an online account where you can view your tuition, fees, and miscellaneous charges associated with your education at GSD, as well as payments and credits towards those charges.
 Your Student Account can be accessed via my.Harvard.
-Methods of payments and other information about your Student Account can be found on the University Student Financial Services website.
-Charges are posted monthly, beginning in July prior to a students' first semester.
+Methods of payments and other information about your student account can be found on the University Student Financial Services website.
+Charges are posted monthly, beginning in July prior to a students’ first semester.

-Your student account for the approaching Fall semester includes, and is not limited to, the following:
+Your student account for the semester includes, but is not limited to, the following:

 - Tuition, health and activity fees